 Semmelweis postulated that invisible particles were causing childbed fever.

-With Pasteur’s discoveries about bacteria still two decades away, critics labelled Semmelweiss’ theories as ungrounded.
+With Pasteur’s discoveries about bacteria still two decades away, critics labeled Semmelweiss’ theories as ungrounded.

 They lacked robust scientific proof.
 The medical community basically said his ideas were hogwash.